Background pattern

 • inflammation of the pancreas (pancreatitis),

-• severe liver damage such as liver failure or necrosis that may be fatal,
+• severe liver damage such as liver failure or necrosis that can be life-threatening,

-• severe skin reactions that may be fatal (Stevens-Johnson syndrome, toxic epidermal necrolysis, and erythema multiforme).
+• severe skin reactions that can be life-threatening (Stevens-Johnson syndrome, toxic epidermal necrolysis, erythema multiforme).

-Other side effects such as kidney failure, decrease in uric acid levels in the blood, pulmonary hypertension, and infertility in men (this effect is reversible once treatment with Lefluartil is completed) may occur with unknown frequency.
+Other side effects such as kidney failure, decrease in uric acid levels in the blood, pulmonary hypertension, male infertility (this effect is reversible after stopping treatment with Lefluartil) may occur with unknown frequency.

-5. Conservation of Lefluartil 10 mg film-coated tablets
+5. Storing Lefluartil 10 mg film-coated tablets EFG

-Do not use the Lefluartil tablets after the expiration date shown on the packaging.
-The expiration date is the last day of the month indicated.
+Do not use Lefluartil tablets after the expiry date stated on the carton.
+The expiry date is the last day of the month shown.

 • The active ingredient is leflunomide.
 Each film-coated tablet contains 10mg of

-Lefluartil is presented in the form of white, round, biconvex film-coated tablets.
+Lefluartil is presented in the form of white, round, and biconvex film-coated tablets.

 The tablets are packaged in blisters of 30 and 100 tablets.